-Reinstatement Less than 2 years In expired status for less than 2 years after certification date Can apply for reinstatement at any time.
+Recertification status Time Required materials Fee Use of CMPC Regular September 1 - November 30 Documentation of CEUs \$125 Status = Active Can use designation Late December 1-31 Documentation of CEUs \$150 This includes \$125 regular fee + \$25 late fee.
+Status = Active Can use designation status and cannot us net the recertification requi n.
+A consultant may renew ow.
+Reinstatement Less than 2 years - In expired status for less than 2 years after certification date Can apply for reinstatement at any time.
 Documentation of the required 75 CEUs.
 Verification of a previous passing exam score.
-Completed reinstatement form.
+(If needed) Completed reinstatement form.
 Pay all necessary fees. \$200 This includes \$125 regular fee + \$25 late fee + \$50 reinstatement fee.
 Status = Expired Cannot use designation Reinstatement More than 2 years - In expired status for more than 2 years after recertification date Can apply for reinstatement at any time.
-Re-apply for AASP Certification which includes meeting the required eligibility criteria in effect at the time the individual is re- applying.
-Successfully pass the certification exam.
+Re-apply for CMPC Certification which includes meeting the required eligibility criteria in effect at the time the individual is re- applying.
+Successfully pass the Must pay all application and examination fees associated with re- applying for certification.
+Status = Expired Cannot use Designation certification exam.
 Pay all application and examination fees.
-Must pay all application and examination fees associated with reapplying for certification.
-Status = Expired Cannot use Designation